cidrondev/Validation-of-object-type-with-machinelearning/README.md

 This throught [API ksamsok](http://www.ksamsok.se/api/).

 ## Why was it created?
-These programs were created as the Swedish National Heritage Board saw a problem with the quailty of metadata.
+These programs were created as the Swedish National Heritage Board saw a problem with the quailty of the metadata.

 ## Purpose of the program
 To find wrongfully classifed metadata in their database.